gofiber/fiber/docs/api/middleware/csrf.md

 The CSRF middleware for [Fiber](https://github.com/gofiber/fiber) provides protection against [Cross-Site Request Forgery](https://en.wikipedia.org/wiki/Cross-site_request_forgery) (CSRF) attacks.
 Requests made using methods other than those defined as 'safe' by [RFC9110#section-9.2.1](https://datatracker.ietf.org/doc/html/rfc9110.html#section-9.2.1) (GET, HEAD, OPTIONS, and TRACE) are validated using tokens.
 If a potential attack is detected, the middleware will return a default 403 Forbidden error.

-This middleware offers two [Token Validation Patterns](#token-validation-patterns), [Double Submit Cookie Pattern](#double-submit-cookie-pattern-default) and [Synchronizer Token Pattern (Session)](#synchronizer-token-pattern-session).
+This middleware offers two [Token Validation Patterns](#token-validation-patterns), [Double Submit Cookie Pattern](#double-submit-cookie-pattern-default) and [Synchronizer Token Pattern (with Session)](#synchronizer-token-pattern-session).

 As a [Defense In Depth](#defense-in-depth) measure, this middleware performs [Referer Checking](#referer-checking) for HTTPS requests.

 ## Token Generation

 CSRF tokens are generated on 'safe' requests and when the existing token has expired or hasn't been set yet.
 If `SingleUseToken` is `true`, a new token is generated after each use.
-Retrieve the CSRF token using `c.Locals(contextKey)`, where `contextKey` is defined in the configuration.
+Retrieve the CSRF token using `c.Locals(contextKey)`, where `contextKey` is defined within the configuration.

 ## Security Considerations